togakangaroo/stories/beeble-the-babble/index.md

 ------------

-The following day he woke up with his legs still aching from balancing the previous day.
+Beeble woke up with his legs still aching from balancing the previous day.
 He decided to take a shorter walk - no further than the outskirts of the village.

-Beeble walked slowly.
+He walked slowly.
 Past the last house to the north, beside the field where the children play, listening to their loud voices laughing and cheering.
 It was just as he was passing the well that he heard a new cry.

 > I'm stuck!
 I'm stuck!
 Can anyone hear me?!